georgemccrae/capstone-project/README.md

 [Link to beginning of modelling section](https://github.com/danch12/GA_Capstone/blob/master/Capstone%20Modelling%20and%20Evaluation%20phase.ipynb?short_path=90fa5f0#L262)

-For my modelling I used linear regression, naive bayes and SVM to get a high score of 0.68, a huge increase from 0.22 after I engineered the new features.
+Before engineering new features, I ran a quick linear regression to see roughly what the cross-valdiated score was; at 0.22 I realised that this project needed a lot more work.

+After engineering the all-important new features, my highest cross-validated score of 0.68, a huge increase.

 By examining my coefficients I found that the variables: number of Spotify followers, artist familiarity and track longevity had the largest impact on track popularity.

-As alluded to in the EDA section, I was not hopeful when running a logistic regression model so I quickly diverted my attention towards other tree based models such as random forest and ada boost.
-I found much more success in these models so eventually I tried an XG boost model to comparitively great success with a [cv](https://github.com/danch12/GA_Capstone/blob/master/Capstone%20Modelling%20and%20Evaluation%20phase.ipynb?short_path=90fa5f0#L642) score of 0.804  .
-Overall I still was not happy with the results from the models which lead me to using NLP.

 ## Evaluation

-To give an overview of model performance, the stacked model had a cv accuracy score of 0.815 compared to the 0.804 of the original XG boost.
-Further the ROC area under the curve for the stacked model was 0.9 compared to the 0.87 of the original model.
-Last the precision scores close but the stacked model still outperformed the unstacked model.

-Finally I thought that it could be a lot more harmful to predict a loan to be payed off, for it to then default.
-Therefore I reduced the amount of false negatives by reducing the threshold probability at which the model predicted a loan to be bad.
-This resulted in a precision of 0.91 for predicting fully paid loans.

-## Final Thoughts and Plans for the Future
+As I mentionned in the EDA section: you’re aiming to get your songs into automatically curated playlists or wonder how to get higher rankings in Spotify popularity index make sure you’re getting your listens now.
+That probably means it’s good to release songs frequently to stay relevant in the Spotify world.

-obvious trend is that the Billboard Hot 100 will continue to musically converge, a path that might just be the natural progression of popular culture. give it enough time and we’ll all be listening to the same thing
+The obvious trend is that the Billboard Hot 100 will continue to musically converge, a path that might just be the natural progression of popular culture. give it enough time and we’ll all be listening to the same thing.

-Overall it can be argued that on a large scale the difference in the two models would lead to a substantial increase in bad loan detection and therefore be worth the extra computational costs.
-Some important features common across all models made sense- those including late fees gathered throughout the loan, interest rate, and DTI.
-However it was suprising that credit inquiries into the loan had such a large effect- easily the largest impact feature.

-In the future I would like to further this project by first increasing the scope of the data to include other years maybe eventually using PySpark to achieve this, and second try to obtain data on the full lifecyle of loans to gain a more concrete idea of the features available whilst a loan is still active as this part of the project proved difficult.
-I would also like to try different combinations of stacked models to see if they could provide better results and justify the extra complexity further.
-Using prediction probabilities has a lot of promise and I would want to further optimise the second level model that uses these.
-Finally although I tried using PCA to reduce model complexity,I did not have time to optimize hyperparameters for models using features processed by PCA, in the future I would like to do this as it may somewhat offset the increase in model complexity for a stacked model.
+## Plans for the Future
+Due to time constraints I focused on the musical components and artist information derived from the Spotify API.
+However there are several other potentially brilliant predictors of popularity I can't wait to add:

+LYRICS (GENIUS API)
+NO. PRODUCERS (GENIUS API)
+ARTIST LOCATION (WIKIPEDIA API)
+INSTAGRAM / SOUNDCLOUD /FACEBOOK / TWITTER FOLLOWERS